Petroleum licensing in Northern Ireland

 Current petroleum licensing opportunities

-All of onshore Northern Ireland, with the exception of those licensed areas shown on the map, are available for Petroleum Licence applications.
+All of onshore Northern Ireland is available for Petroleum Licence applications.

 Applications will be considered on a ‘first come, first served’ basis – unless two or more valid applications are made (received by the department) on the same day then the first such application received will be assessed before any other applications, for coincident or overlapping areas, received later.

 Interested parties are invited to contact Minerals and Petroleum Branch (email: firstname.lastname@example.org) for licensing administration and Geological Survey of Northern Ireland (email: email@example.com) for technical issues, in the first instance.

 The application form, guidance for applicants and other relevant information is set out below.

 New applications for a petroleum licence